Parkour is not a sport, it's a movement art

 The parkour practitioners' rapid movements around the street space create risks.
-These risks are linked to an understanding of parkour as a practice of pushing boundaries and testing, leading to self-development through physical and mental transgressions.
+These risks are linked to an understanding of parkour as a cultivation of boundary seeking and testing, which leads to self-development through physical and mental transgressions.

 However, most practitioners reject the term parkour as an extreme sport and instead describe it as an art of movement and a lifestyle.

 The question is whether it's about pushing boundaries and self-development at all, or whether this is just an immediate categorization brought about by the media's use of purely visual effects?

 The experience of body control and continuous self-development